Supplier Management Guide: Build Strong Vendor Relations

 Defining Supplier Management

 Supplier management refers to the processes and strategies companies use to monitor, evaluate, and optimize their vendor relations.
-It covers every step of the procurement process, including contract negotiation, order tracking, and performance evaluation.
-By managing suppliers effectively, businesses can improve efficiency and minimize risks across their supply chain.
+It encompasses every step of the procurement lifecycle, including supplier selection, contract negotiation, order tracking, performance evaluation, and relationship management.

 The Role of Supplier Management in Business